 Prior to joining the firm, Mr. Mu served in the National Institute of Standards & Technology’s (NIST) Intelligent Systems and Advanced Network Technologies Divisions.
 His work encompassed gathering topographical measurements for use in autonomous vehicle simulations, implementing and developing algorithms to simulate vehicle movements and traffic patterns, and engineering maps of a virtual test arena in various simulation languages.

 Mr. Mu earned a B.S. in Mechanical Engineering, with honors, and a B.S. in Computer Science from the University of Maryland.
 During his undergraduate career, he served as a research assistant in the Mechanical Engineering Department where he studied the characterization of flow and mixing characteristics of various screw configurations in twin screw extruders.
 He earned his J.D. from The George Washington University Law School, where he was a member of the Mock Trial Board.

-Mr. Mu has been recognized as a Rising Star by Super Lawyers since 2015.
+Mr. Mu has been recognized as a Rising Star by Super Lawyers since 2015, most recently in 2019.

 Mr. Mu is a contributing author of The American Bar Association’s Legal Guide to Video Game Development (2011).
 Mr. Mu is currently editing a book on helping start-ups and small companies navigate IP issues.
 Mr. Mu has also served as an assistant adjunct professor in copyright law at the George Mason University Law School.
 He is conversant in Mandarin.